IngmarBitter/defenders/md/GodAttributes/GodOmnicience.slides.md

 ![](OmniPics/GodOpenBooks.jpg style="float: right; width: 9rem")

+* Defined in terms of truth:
+  * God knows all true propositions and believes no falsehoods
+* For any true proposition, God knows it and does not believe its negation
 * For any true proposition `p`, God knows `p` and does not believe `not-p`
 * God knows only and all truths
 * God foreknew the motion of every subatomic particle before creation